CDL-Quantum/CohortProject_2021/Week4_NLP/README.md

 This is running the experiment from task 2 with the quantum circuit.
 Below is the learning curves of cost and accuracy for each set.
 Running on a specific set of data our model calculates a score based on the output of the quantum circuit.
 Scores of ~1 represent correct sentences, and zero represents spam cases.

 We did training and we show the learning curve (training set, the development curve and the testing curve).
+The results here were quite noisy and the accuracy could be improved.
+Our data set was 26 words split 18, 4, 4.
+Further testing needs to be done with larger vocabulary, and more varied phrase grammer.

 | Training | Development | Testing |
 | - | - | - |